Scheduled maintenance: requesting in the catalogue will be unavailable on Sunday 3 March between 3am and 4am AEDT. We apologise for any inconvenience.

 - it requires protection under NSW or Commonwealth legislation.

-Documents carrying a DLM should be limited to those who need to use or access them to perform their duties.
-Staff must not prepare, read or discuss sensitive information in public where it may be observed by those without authorisation.
+Documents marked Sensitive must be secured and handled appropriately.
+Access should be limited to those who need to use them to perform their duties.
+Staff must not prepare, read or discuss sensitive information in public where those without authorisation may observe it.
+Such information must not be left unattended on desks or other places where those without authorisation may observe it.
+When not in use, it must be stored securely.

-Staff should report identified or suspected information security events or incidents, or information security weaknesses to ICT Services as soon as possible.
+Staff should report identified or suspected information security events or incidents or information security weaknesses to ICT ServiceDesk as soon as possible.

 Examples of weaknesses, incidents and events include: